 Dining at Smith combines many unique traditions with a relaxed, accommodating atmosphere.
 All meals are prepared on-site by staff employed by the college.
 The department’s goal is to provide students with excellent food and customer service.
-All residential students are on a full board plan, (21-meals/week) which entitles them to eat breakfast, lunch and dinner seven days a week.
+All residential students are on a full board plan, (10 swipes a day with your OneCard) which entitles them to eat breakfast, lunch and dinner seven days a week.
+You can also swing by Grab and Go at lunch to grab a snack for late night studying.
 Friday afternoon tea is a popular way to end the week and tea is served in each house.

 Under Smith’s dining system, students have the flexibility to choose to eat any meal in any of the dining locations.
 They may opt to eat at a location more convenient to their classes or with a menu more to their liking.
 Menus vary by location for lunch and dinner, offering students several options from which to choose and a great salad bar at each location (www.smith.edu/diningservices).
-Several of the larger dining locations offer specialties, such as Asian, vegan, kosher, halal and Healthy Options.
+Several of the larger dining locations offer specialties, such as Asian, vegan, kosher, halal and Allergen Free (please register with the Office of Disability Services).
 A “grab and go” feature is provided at Chapin and Hubbard and this provides students with more flexibility so that they can get to their student job, attend meetings, student teaching requirements, etc., by obtaining a “portable” lunch.
 For access to dining rooms, students must present their Smith OneCard.
+Scanning your OneCard at each meal ensures we anticipate enough guests and also helps reduce food waste.
+Students are expected to empty the food left on their plates at the end of each meal into the compost container.
+Food scraps and unusable leftovers are also collected in each kitchen for compost.

 Meals are served in the dining rooms in accordance with published hours which vary depending on location.
-Because of safety and sanitation concerns, students do not have free access to kitchens or pantries.
+Due to safety and sanitation standards, students do not have free access to kitchens or pantries.
 To maintain an adequate supply of dishes at mealtime, students may not remove dishes or silverware from the dining facilities.
 Students must provide their own utensils for use in the residential kitchenettes.
 To support the college’s sustainable efforts, we encourage students not to waste paper products and recycle items whenever possible.
-Individuals or houses will be charged for missing china/silverware in excess of normal breakage.
+Beginning in 2017, students will utilize a new reusable container system for taking food to-go from dining halls.

 All meals are served buffet-style to accommodate busy student schedules.
 Students who invite non-board-paying guests to dinner are charged for the guest’s meal at the dining room door.
 (Guest meal prices are posted in the dining rooms.)
-Additionally, students receive eight free guest meal credits on their OneCard that may be used during the academic year (September 6, 2012 - May 12, 2013) and $25 on their OneCard.
-These are “Café Dollars” that may be used at the Campus Center Café.
+Additionally, students receive eight free guest meal credits on their OneCard that may be used during the academic year (September 7, 2017 - May 3, 2017) and $25 on their OneCard.
+These are “Dining Dollars” that may be used at the Campus Center Café.

 Due to limited seating, large meetings should not be scheduled in the dining rooms.
 Student groups may reserve space for the Duckett House special dining rooms by submitting an online request form.
 Dining services has many jobs in their dining operations and students interested in work or dining careers should contact the Dining Service office, extension 2300 or check JobX.